Shadow Tails - Protector

 Anyhow, there was only one other person in the world that Shadow would play that game with.
 It was her buddy Bob Jacobs from next door that ran a little but very busy garage.
 Bob always took a few minutes away from his work to come visit "his dog".
 Strangely he loved that stealth game and would try so hard to catch her as she snuck up on him, particularly in the wee early morning hours or late after dark.
 I think that is why she was so good at that game.
 Bob had a bunch of kids and they all loved the Shadow too.
 They would make Bobs lunch for him and always include a little something extra for the Shadow, even if it was just a big bone.
 Seems that she got pretty used to my feeding her, plus being able to use the saddest eyes in the world to bum enough extra food from me and Bob, plus selected others that she often looked like a barrel with legs.

 She spent so much time next door at the auto shop that they put up a sign saying "Guard Dog on Duty" to keep away any burglars at night.
 They even put out food and water dishes for her.
 Bob said he at first had just put them out for show, but she picked them up one at a time and dumped them on his desk figuring if she had the job, she deserved the pay too.
 She continued to take him her dishes whenever they were empty until he got the hint.
-Somehow she even got his kids to build her a little dog house there out back.
+Somehow, she even got his kids to build her a little dog house there out back.
+She would not use it until they added a soft bed inside.
+So, in addition to having my home, excuse I meant her home with a doggy door, she also had her dog house next door.
 I guess, after all what is a home away from home without all the comforts.
 She really did take her guard dog duties most seriously.
 My job flying with the Air Force used to keep me away often.
 Bob and his family would take care of her and play with her during the day, but at night she was on her own when I was not home.

 On one short weekend trip where I left on a Friday afternoon and got back Sunday evening I came home to a big surprise.
 The Shadow was sitting at a full point for me like some kind of a hunting dog.
 Where she was pointing was my roof.
 Up there on that low roof was a young black fellow.
 In front of my door was his loot bag, door jimmying tools, and flashlight.
 It seems the stealth mode critter had come up behind him when he was trying to make an entrance.
 He was all but in tears up there on the roof saying he had been there for two days and to please hold that viscous animal.
-Of course I never met anyone who could hold Shadow if she did not want to be held, so I just took my stuff inside listening to this fellow continue to howl and cry for relief.
-Shadow did not move at all except to give him her most sincere look saying if he came down he was dog food.
+Of course, I never met anyone who could hold Shadow if she did not want to be held.
+I also knew that this guy had probably tried to break in early that morning as Bob would have been at work the day before.
+So, I just took my stuff inside listening to this fellow continue to howl and cry for relief.
+Shadow did not move at all except to give him her most sincere look saying if he came down, he was dog food.
 I did happen to mention that the Shadow was being nice as I knew she could easily get up on the roof when and if she wanted.

 I guess he tried a couple of more times to get down, but she kept him up there where she wanted while I called the Sheriffs.
-Turned out a friend of mine was on duty and we had to share a long coffee outside watching the Shadow herd that bandit from one side of the roof to the other.
-He told this guy that I must of been in a pretty good mood as I normally just shot burglars or at least had the last two.
+Turned out a friend of mine was on duty and we had to share a long coffee, ok it was really a beer, but this is back in the sixties when such was more acceptable.
+We watched the Shadow herd that bandit from one side of the roof to the other.
+The officer told this guy that I must of been in a pretty good mood as I normally just shot burglars or at least had the last two.
 Still in my flight suit, I did happen to unzip enough that my shoulder holster was clearly visible.
 My Sheriff friend told this guy he could not come down until he had made a formal statement.
 The fellow responded mouthing off badly to my friend, so my buddy headed for his patrol car after saying I was to call when the firing was done.
 This fellow suddenly realized that we were serious and the only way he was going to get out of there alive was to make a statement.
-Once he started singing, he kept right on going admitting burglarizing many of the homes in that area.
+Once he started singing, he kept right on going writing down his admission of burglarizing many of the homes in that area.
+His bag has stuff in it taken from my neighbors.
 My Sheriff friend asked me to have Shadow let the burglar down.
 That burglar was the happiest person in the world to get trotted off in cuffs to jail.
 Seems Shadow had an answer as to how to treat burglars.
-Keep them up on a hot roof for two days with no food or water in fear of their lives.
+Keep them up on a hot roof with no food or water in fear of their lives.
 Anyhow, took the Shadow inside, made two identical steak dinners, one for me and one for her, scratched her just the way she loved, then called it a busy weekend for both of us.